freenas/freenas-docs/userguide/system.rst

   :menuselection:`System --> Advanced`
   and clicking :guilabel:`SAVE DEBUG`.

-  Go to the ticket at |issue-tracker-link| and add the debug file as a private attachment.
+  Go to the ticket at |bug-tracker-link| and add the debug file as a private attachment.

 * **Subject:** enter a descriptive title for the ticket.
 A good